Get a Quote (408) 943-4100 TrueNAS Discord VendOp_Icon_15x15px Commercial Support Toggle between Light and Dark mode

 4. Click Save

-5. Turn the failover service back on.
+1. Turn the failover service back on.
 Go to System Settings > Services locate the Failover service and click edit.
-Select Disable Failover to clear the checkmark and turn failover back on, then click Save.

-The system might reboot.
-Use IPMI to monitor the status of controller B and wait until the controller is back up and running then click Sync To Peer.
+4. Sync controller 1 and 2.
+With controller 2 powered on, but not configured, from controller 1 click Sync To Peer.
 Select Reboot standby TrueNAS controller and Confirm, then click Proceed to start the sync operation.
-This sync controller B with controller A which adds the network settings and pool to controller B.
+This sync controller 2 with controller 1 which adds the network settings and pool to controller 2.